jasp-stats/jaspProcess/inst/help/BayesianProcess.md

 ---
 #### Assignment Box

 - Dependent: The final dependent variable of interest.
+It is possible to have additional dependent variables from `Continuous Predictors` but only when setting `InputType` to `Paths` and adding them in the `To` column.
 - Continuous Predictors: Continuous or ordinal predictor variables.
 - Categorical Predictors: Categorical independent predictor variables.